Is a Medical Secretary Job Right for You?

 Medical Secretaries usually work in hospitals or medical offices.
 They also find jobs at dentists’ offices and other health practitioners’ offices.
 Medical Secretaries usually work in a busy, fast-paced environment due to the volume of work and number of patients most health practitioners see on a daily basis.

 Medical Secretaries are currently in high demand due to technological advances in the healthcare field as well as the growth of the aging population.
 People in this profession are also in high demand because doctors are looking for ways to reduce their workload in order to see more patients.
 Medical Secretaries take on some of the workload of doctors and other healthcare practitioners, making them a valuable asset in this field.
-Earn an associate’s degree in Healthcare Information Technology at Fremont College and prepare for a
+Earn an associate’s degree in Healthcare Information Technology at Fremont University and prepare for a

 Medical Secretary Career